Spare ribs are one of my favourite dishes to order from the Chinese take away – make your own at home this Chinese New Year with the recipe below.

 - I like to serve the sauce in a jug on the side so that it can be poured, drizzled and licked off of the plate at the end.
 Enjoy.

 You will need to leave the ribs to marinate overnight so do factor this in to the preparation time!

-Although the slow cooked pork ribs were the star of the meal for me, I also served up prawn toasts, seaweed, sweet and sour chicken, vegetables in black bean sauce, egg fried rice, vegetarian chow mein and, last but not least, greens in oyster sauce.
+Although the slow cooked pork ribs were the star of the meal for me, I also served up prawn toasts, seaweed, sweet and spicy pork belly, sweet and sour chicken, vegetables in black bean sauce, egg fried rice, vegetarian chow mein and, last but not least, mixed vegetables in oyster sauce.
 The greens in oyster sauce was a close second favourite so I’m sure that recipe will also appear on the blog before long.

 Do you do anything to celebrate to Chinese New Year?
 I had really hoped to make it into Central London for the parade on Sunday but getting six adults up, washed and dressed in time was a bit of a challenge…I certainly couldn’t manage if they were all kids haha!
 How do you mums do it?!